-- (a) seniority shall accrue; - (b) movement along the wage grid of their normal position shall continue; - hours worked in the temporary position beyond the hours the employee would normally have worked as a part-time employee shall not accrue under Article 405 (80% rule) during the assignment;
+- (a) seniority shall accrue; - (b) movement along the wage grid of their normal position shall continue; - (c) hours worked in the temporary position beyond the hours the employee would normally have worked as a part-time employee shall not accrue under Article 2401 (80% rule) during the assignment; however in Pre Press none of the hours shall accrue under article 2401. - (d) two or more different job classifications cannot be added together to earn time under Article 2401 (i.e., two or more part-time jobs shall not result in full-time status); - (e) if an employee voluntarily transfers into a temporary assignment that is in a higher wage category, the employee will assume the wage rate at the next step of the temporary position's wage grid that is closest (but above) their current wage;

-- (d) two or more different job classifications cannot be added together to earn time under Article 405 (i.e., two or more part-time jobs shall not result in full-time status); - (e) if an employee voluntarily transfers into a temporary assignment that is in a higher wage category, the employee will assume the wage rate at the next step of the temporary position's wage grid that is closest (but above) their current wage; - if an employee voluntarily transfers into a temporary assignment that is in a lower wage category, the employee will assume the wage rate that is the lower of (a) the maximum rate of that wage category, and (b) the wage rate that is closest to (but lower) than their current wage.
-Notwithstanding the foregoing, at the discretion of management, the employee may maintain his current rate of pay. - (g) employees moving into temporary assignments maintain their current status, be it parttime or full-time.
+- (f) if an employee voluntarily transfers into a temporary assignment that is in a lower wage category, the employee will assume the wage rate that is the lower of (a) the maximum rate of that wage category, and (b) the wage rate that is closest to (but lower) than their current wage.
+Notwithstanding the foregoing, at the discretion of management, the employee may maintain his current rate of pay. - (g) employees moving into temporary assignments maintain their current status, be it part-time or full-time.